-When this feature is selected, the power window switches, radio, hands-free system, power sunroof, and power outlets will remain active for up to 60 minutes after the ignition switch has been turned off.
+When this feature is selected the power window switches, radio, hands-free system, power sunroof, and power outlets will remain active for up to 60 minutes after the ignition switch has been turned OFF.
 Opening a vehicle door will cancel this feature.
-Press and hold the EVIC button when in this display until "Off", "45 sec.", "5 min.", or "10 min." appears to make your selection.
+Press and hold the EVIC button when in this display until "OFF", "45 sec.", "5 min.", or "10 min." appears to make your selection.

-Turn Headlamps on with Remote Key Unlock
+Turn Headlights On with Remote Key Unlock

-When this feature is selected the headlamps will activate and remain on for up to 90 seconds when the doors are unlocked using the remote keyless entry transmitter.
+When this feature is selected the headlights will activate and remain on for up to 90 seconds when the doors are unlocked using the RKE transmitter.
 Press and hold the EVIC button when in this display until "OFF", "30 sec.", "60 sec.", or "90 sec." appears to make your selection.